arussellk/gsoc-2018-proposal-nvim-external-ui/src/03-proposal.md

 ## Related Work

 The majority of the coding in this proposal will take place in the VSCodeNeovim and VSCodeVim projects.
 VSCodeNeoim already contains a starting point for a VS Code/`nvim` integration.

-The ActualVim project is an extension for Sublime Text which accomplishes some of what this proposal sets out to do - we will reference it when appropriate.
+The ActualVim project is an extension for Sublime Text which accomplishes some of what this proposal sets out to do.
+We will reference it when appropriate.

 Neovim and Neovim Node Client are two projects which our proposal depend on.
 We will debug and contribute to both projects as-necessary to accomplish the goals of this proposal.

 Table: Related Projects Summary